Docker Compose でのサービス定義

 • app_protocol: The application protocol (TCP/IP level 4 / OSI level 7) this port is used for.
 This is optional and can be used as a hint for Compose to offer richer behavior for protocols that it understands.
 Introduced in Docker Compose version 2.26.0.

-• name: A human-readable name for the port, used to document it's usage within the service.
+• name: A human-readable name for the port, used to document its usage within the service.

 ports: